aditihere/PQC_Dev_codes_in_C_using_OQS/README.md

-Post-Quantum Cryptography (PQC) Security Suite
+🛡️ Post-Quantum Security Toolkit

-A collection of hands-on, production-ready implementations for building quantum-resilient authentication, encryption, and communication systems.
-This repository showcases practical usage of NIST-selected post-quantum algorithms such as Kyber (KEM) for key exchange and Dilithium (digital signatures), ensuring cryptographic security even in the era of large-scale quantum computing.

-Features
+This repo is a hands-on collection of real-world examples showing how to build applications that can stand up to the cryptographic challenges of the quantum era.
+From authentication systems to secure file sharing and encrypted messaging, everything here is designed to give you practical, working code for quantum-safe deployments — no toy examples, no skipped steps.

+🔹 What’s Inside
-1. PQC-Based Authentication for Cloud Applications
+1. PQC-based Authentication for Cloud Apps

-Secure client–server authentication using Dilithium signatures.

-Python-based implementation leveraging liboqs bindings.

-End-to-end example with key generation, signing, verification, and session establishment.
+A working setup for authenticating clients and servers using the Dilithium signature scheme.
+Keys are generated, signatures are created and verified, and secure sessions are established — all in one flow.

-2. Post-Quantum Secure Key Exchange (Kyber)
+2. Kyber-Powered Secure Key Exchange

-Hybrid or standalone Kyber-based key encapsulation for secure channel setup.

-Resistant to Shor’s and Grover’s algorithms.

-Integrates easily into TLS-like workflows.
+An implementation of the Kyber KEM that can be used alone or in a hybrid mode alongside classical encryption.
+Perfect for replacing RSA/ECC in any protocol that needs a future-proof handshake.

-3. Post-Quantum Secure File Encryption Tool
+3. Quantum-Safe File Encryption Tool

-Symmetric encryption (AES-256-GCM) with Kyber-protected key exchange.

-CLI tool for file encryption/decryption.
+A simple command-line tool for encrypting and decrypting files with AES-256-GCM, where the symmetric key is exchanged securely via Kyber.

-Suitable for cloud storage and secure backups.
+Ideal for cloud storage or long-term backups.

-4. PQC-Based API Authentication
+4. API Authentication Without Secrets

-API request signing with Dilithium.

-Tokenless, cryptographically-verified API access.

-Prevents replay attacks and credential theft.
+API requests are signed using Dilithium, so there’s no need for static tokens.
+It’s fast, verifiable, and immune to replay attacks.

-5. Quantum-Safe VPN & Encrypted Messaging
+5. Encrypted Messaging & VPN with PQC Keys

-VPN tunnel establishment using Kyber for initial key agreement.
+A demo of how to establish VPN tunnels and peer-to-peer messaging channels using Kyber for the key exchange.

-Encrypted peer-to-peer messaging with post-quantum keys.

-Supports forward secrecy with frequent re-keying.
+Supports forward secrecy by re-keying regularly.

-Tech Stack
+📚 Built With

-Languages: Python (with liboqs), C (for low-level PQC bindings)
+Languages: Python, C

-Libraries: Open Quantum Safe (liboqs), PyCryptodome, Flask
+Libraries: liboqs (Open Quantum Safe), PyCryptodome, Flask

 Algorithms: CRYSTALS-Kyber, CRYSTALS-Dilithium

-Protocols: Hybrid encryption (Kyber + AES), PQC-enabled mutual authentication
+Protocols: Hybrid encryption (Kyber + AES), PQC-based mutual auth